zianhu7/LQR/README.md

 configs that can be set in `gen_script.py`
 - 'dim': Dimension of the square A and B matrices. dim=3 -> 3x3 matrices.
-- 'elem_sample': if true all the elements of A and B are randomly sampled, if false eigenvalues are sampled and then rotation matrices are applied.
+- 'elem_sample': if true all the elements of A and B are randomly sampled, if false eigenvalues are sampled and then unitary matrices are applied to generate the A and B matrices.
+In the experiments in the paper, elem_sample is always set to true.
-- 'eval_matrix': this references the Q and R matrices that were taken from "On The Sample Complexity Of The Linear Quadratic Regulator"
+- 'eval_matrix': this references the Q and R matrices that were taken from "On The Sample Complexity Of The Linear Quadratic Regulator".
 - 'eigv_high': If 'elem_sample' is true the eigenvalues are bounded between -eigv_high and eigv_high.
     If 'elem_sample' is false this is the maximum eigenvalue of the sampled matrices.
 - 'eigv_low': If 'elem_sample' is false, this is the minimal eigenvalue of the sampled matrices.